tino-ryan/Muscle-mommies/docs/docs/Structure.md

 - Requires Firebase Admin setup and proper credential management.
 - Slight complexity for synchronizing Auth and Firestore data.

+### .
+User Home & Store Discovery

+- Users can view closest stores on a map interface with distance filtering.
+- Backend calculates distances based on store locations and user coordinates.
+- Frontend displays live map markers and updates dynamically as filters change.

+**Pros:**

+- Improves discoverability for users.
+- Intuitive UI with map visualisation.
+- Distance filtering enhances user experience.

+**Cons:**

+- Requires handling geolocation permissions.
+- Map rendering and live updates can be performance-heavy at times, especially on low-end devices.

+### .
+Search & Filtering

+- Users can search stores or items by name, size, catergory, or other attributes.
+- Dynamic filters update results in real-time using backend queries.

+**Pro:**

+- Fast and relevant results
+- Allows users to narrow down options quickly.
+- Extensible for future filters (price, availability, ratings).

+**Cons:**

+- Backend queries must be optimised to avoid excessive reads in Firestore

+### .
+Store Fronts & Item Details

+- Store fronts display all items in a store.
+- Item detail page includes:
+  - IEnlarged image and full item description.
+  - Reservation button to reserve the item.
+  - Equiry feature for contacting the store directly where users can enquire about:
+    - In-store collection (valid for one week).
+    - Delivery

+**Pros:**

+- Clear, user-friendly item browsing.
+- Reservation workflow increases engagement.
+- Flexible options for item pickup/delivery.

+**Cons:**

+- Requires synchronisation of the item availability across reservations.
+- Backend must handle multiple reservation states and user notifications.

+### .
+Reserved Items

+- Users can view items they have reserved.
+- Includes quick links to item details and reservation status.

+**Pros:**

+- Easy tracking of reserved items

+**Cons:**

+- Needs proper state management between frontend and backend.

+### .
+Chat Interface

+- Real-time chat interface for user-store communication.
+- Allows for users to ask questions about items, reservations, or deliveries.

+**Pros:**

+- Enhances communication between users and store owners.
+- Supports reservations and enquiries seamlessly.

+**Cons:**

+- requires backend Websocket or real-time database integration for live updates.

+### .
+Store Ownner Dashboard

+- User dashboard/store managemnet
+  - Manage store items and inventory.
+  - Manage reservations and orders.
+  - Update item availabiltiy and basic store information.

+**Pros:**

+- Centralised control for inventory and reservations.
+- Allows store owners to manage their store effectively.
+- Improves operational efficiency and reduces manual tracking.
+- Provides a foundation for future analytics and reporting features.

+**Cons:**

+- Lacks analytics and insights in this sprint (data-driven decisions not available yet).
+- Requires careful role-based access control to prevent unauthorized changes.
+- Any reporting or insights will need to be added in future sprints.

 ---

 ## Summary